aangairbender/cgarena/README.md

    symmetric = true
    referee = ""
    ```
-   This is called arena config, and it contains all of the config that CG Local Arena needs to function.
+   This is called arena config, and it contains all of the config that CG Arena needs to function.
 2. Modify `config.toml` file according to the challenge rules, e.g.:
     ```toml
     [game]